boozallen/sdp-libraries/docs/index.md

-# SDP Pipeline Libraries
+# Overview

-The Solution Delivery Platform's open source pipeline libraries plug in to the [Jenkins Templating Engine](https://boozallen.github.io/sdp-docs/jte/2.2.2/index.html) to accelerate the development of a DevSecOps pipeline.
+The Solution Delivery Platform's open source pipeline libraries plug in to the [Jenkins Templating Engine](https://jenkinsci.github.io/templating-engine-plugin) to accelerate the development of a DevSecOps pipeline.

 **Important** For any relevant upgrade notes about the SDP Pipeline Libraries, checkout the [GitHub Releases](https://github.com/boozallen/sdp-libraries/releases).